SLeonardB/home/README.md

-# personal-brand
-Developer personal Website

-# Leonard Billy Ssekanjako
+# Official Static website of Leonard Billy Ssekanjako
-This is my personal official Website as a fullstack developer.
+This is my official personal website as a Fullstack developer.
+Development is still in progress.